d2s/Documentation/_posts/2018-04-10-Changelog.md

 ### Localization

-RsyncOSX is in progress for being translated to Norwegian.
-If there are volunteers for translating to other languages please create an issue for this.
+During translation of RsyncOSX to Norwegian, RsyncOSX is prepared for translation to other languages as well.
+If there are volunteers for translating to other languages (e.g German, French, Spanish) please create an issue for this.
 Translating RsyncOSX is done by utilizing the [Xlifftool](https://github.com/remuslazar/osx-xliff-tool).
 I will generate the required xliff file for translating.

 ### Some screenshots